Get exclusive member benefits & effect social change. Join Today

 There are five different types of kidney failure:

 Insufficient blood flow to the kidneys can cause acute prerenal kidney failure.
 The kidneys can’t filter toxins from the blood without enough blood flow.
-This type of kidney failure can usually be cured once the cause of the decreased blood flow is determined.
+This type of kidney failure can usually be cured once you and your doctor determine the cause of the decreased blood flow.

 Acute intrinsic kidney failure can be caused by direct trauma to the kidneys, such as physical impact or an accident.
 Causes also include toxin overload and ischemia, which is a lack of oxygen to the kidneys.
-Ischemia may be caused by:
+The following may cause ischemia:

 When there isn’t enough blood flowing to the kidneys for an extended period of time, the kidneys begin to shrink and lose the ability to function.